What to Do When a Police Officer “Just Wants to Talk”

 As hard as it is, you should resist the temptation to try to explain how you’re innocent to the detective and simply remain silent.
 Finally, you have a right to have an attorney present during your interview when you’re under criminal investigation.

-Contact a Houston Criminal Investigation Lawyer
+Contact Our Criminal Defense Lawyer

 If you are under investigation for a crime in Texas, you need a skilled lawyer to protect your constitutional rights.
 Contact Ceja Law Firm PLLC today to schedule your free initial consultation.